FreddieSanchez/FreddieSanchez.github.io/index.md

 % Freddie Sanchez

-I am a well rounded programmer with a professional experience in C. However, I enjoy solving problems in a variety of different programming languages: C, Python, Scala, Java, Haskell, and Javascript.
+I am a well rounded programmer with professional experience in C and Windows application development.
+However, I enjoy solving problems in a variety of different programming languages: C, Python, Scala, Java, Haskell, and Javascript.

 [GitHub][github] [LinkedIn][linkedin] [Résumé][resume]

 I am a homebrewer and board member of the [Tucson Homebrew Club].
-I enjoy [running] but can be found cycling or hiking looking for [geocaches].
+I enjoy [running] but can be found cycling or hiking while looking for [geocaches].

 This site was inspired by [James Earl Douglas].